-- Note 1: The numbering method is as follows: - (1)"0" represents the parent company. - (2)Investees are sequentially numbered from 1 by company. - Note 2: There is no additional interest according to the agreement between both parties. - Note 3: The limit on total loans granted to a single party and ceiling on total loans granted for short-term financing shall not exceed 40% of the equity of SCK and Sun Goal. - Note 4: The ceiling on total loans granted and limit on total loans granted to a single party for short-term financing shall not exceed 40% of the equity of Chin Zong, Nova Shanghai and VMEPH.
-When the reason for financing is business related, the ceiling on total loans granted shall not exceed 60% of the equity and the ceiling on total loans granted to a single party shall not exceed one and a half times the total amount of purchases and sales transactions with the lender for the last year. - Note 5: The ceiling on total loans granted and limit on total loans granted to a single party for short-term financing shall not exceed 40% of the equity of Chin Ta.
-When the reason for financing is business related, the ceiling on total loans granted shall not exceed 60% of the equity and the ceiling on total loans granted to a single party shall not exceed the total amount of business operation from the previous year. - Note 6: Inter-company transactions have been eliminated in the consolidated financial statements.
+Note 1: The numbering method is as follows:

+(1)"0" represents the parent company.

+(2)Investees are sequentially numbered from 1 by company.

+- Note 2: There is no additional interest according to the agreement between both parties. - Note 3: The limit on total loans granted to a single party and ceiling on total loans granted for short-term financing shall not exceed 40% of the equity of SCK and Sun Goal. - Note 4: The ceiling on total loans granted and limit on total loans granted to a single party for short-term financing shall not exceed 40% of the equity of, Nova Shanghai and VMEPH.
+When the reason for financing is business related, the ceiling on total loans granted shall not exceed 60% of the equity and the ceiling on total loans granted to a single party shall not exceed one and a half times the total amount of purchases and sales transactions with the lender for the last year. - Note 5: Inter-company transactions have been eliminated in the consolidated financial statements.